-Medicare is government-run health insurance for people age 65 or older.
-Some other people also may receive Medicare:
+Medicare is federal government-run health insurance for people age 65 or older.
+Some other people also may receive Medicare such as:

 - Younger people with certain disabilities